bradleypallen/keras-quora-question-pairs/README.md

 Much work remains, specifically:

 * Tuning hyperparameters
-* As in [[3]](https://github.com/Smerity/keras_snli), evaluating variant architectures that use recurrent layers in place of the summation of embeddings.
+* As in [[3]](https://github.com/Smerity/keras_snli), evaluating variant architectures that use recurrent layers in place of the summation of embeddings

 ## Requirements